suxh19/3DBubbles/README.md

 <img src="img/3DBubbles_logo.png" width="60%" style="margin: 0 auto;">

-A publicly available gas-liquid two-phase flow dataset (3DBubbles) following the MIT protocol provides high-precision bubble flow 3D and 2D data and statistical information.
+A publicly available gas-liquid two-phase flow dataset (3DBubbles) following the Apache License 2.0 protocol provides high-precision bubble flow 3D and 2D data and statistical information.

 3DBubbles includes the following three types of data:
 1. Single bubble 3D structures in ``stl'' format.
 The bubble structure is generated from a static gas-liquid flow field phantom, which is digitized and post-processed by a in-house developed high spatial resolution X-ray CT system;
 2. Single bubble 2D images in ``png'' format.
 Obtained by rasterized rendering of the 3D point cloud, each 3D bubble provides a rendered image with 26 angles.
 3. 3D bubbly flow.
-Includes macroscopic “stl” format 3D bubbly flow and rasterized rendered 2D bubbly flow images.
+Includes macroscopic "stl" format 3D bubbly flow and rasterized rendered 2D bubbly flow images.

 Notice:
 1. The first two data have been open-sourced on the Kaggle platform at the following link: <https://www.kaggle.com/datasets/ai4ctofipe/3dbubbles>.
 If you need it, please give proper citation according to the last format, thanks!